Lodge of Happiness, Birmingham (Warwickshire Province) | History

 2012

-In April we will celebrated our 300th regular meeting.
-At the same meeting we will be installing our 49th Worshipful Master.
-Our website became a year old and we had several excellent enquiries about joining our Lodge.
+In April we celebrated our 300th regular meeting.
+Brethren were honoured to have the Right Worshipful Provincial Grand Master, David F. Macey in attendance.
+At the same meeting we our 49th Worshipful Master was installed.
+Our website became a year old in September and we had several excellent enquiries about joining our Lodge.

 For more Lodge history you may like to have a look at our family tree.